Half-mast: Australia

 In Australia and other Commonwealth countries, merchant ships "dip" their ensigns to half-mast when passing an RAN vessel or a ship from the navy of any allied country.

 Bangladesh

-The flag of Bangladesh flew at half-mast on the national mourning day 15 August, the day in which Father of the Nation Bangabandhu Sheikh Mujibur Rahman was murdered with some of his family members by a group of military officers.
-The national flag is also kept half hoisted on 21 February which is recognised as International Mother's Language Day to pay homage to the martyrs of the Bengali language movement in 1952, which took place to establish Bangla as the state language of the then East Pakistan (present-day Bangladesh).
+The flag of Bangladesh flew at half-mast on the International Mother Language Day 21 February, to pay homage to the martyrs of the Bengali language movement in 1952, which took place to establish Bangla as the state language of the then East Pakistan (present-day Bangladesh).

-Brazil
+Brazil and Sri Lanka

 The flag of Brazil is flown half-mast when national mourning is declared by the president.
 This usually happens when a personality dies, or in the occasion of a tragedy.